 In addition to technical and professional skills, it is imperative that future graduates also master certain general skills.
-And social skills seem to occupy one of the prime spots.
-In the ten skills for future graduates listed in the "10 Trends - Transformative changes in higher education" published by the British Council in June 2017, social intelligence is one of the top three skills that future graduates should possess.
+Social skills seem to occupy one of the prime spots.
+In the ten skills for future graduates listed in the "10 Trends -Transformative changes in higher education" published by the British Council in June 2017 (see Figure 12),17 social intelligence is one of the top three skills that future graduates should possess.
 Social intelligence is all about building relationships and finding one's way around social environments.
 The author also thinks that cultural intelligence is going to be an important skill set.
 We are going to deal with different people from different countries, with different religious beliefs and cultural backgrounds.
-Malaysians do have an advantage due to our multi-ethic, multi-cultural, multi-lingual and multi-religious environment.
+Malaysians do have an advantage due to our multi-ethic, multicultural, multi-lingual and multi-religious environment.
+We must capitalise on our strength so that we can perform in this globalized environment.

-2.7 Ready-to-Evolve Graduates - A Proposal
+3.11 Ready-to-Evolve Graduates - A Proposal

 The advent of the Digital Revolution has brought along a frenetic sweeping change that makes the task of predicting the future requirements of jobs almost utterly impossible.
+When industrial development is progressing much faster than the academia, the academia and the society in general are in anxiety.
+We are not sure of the future technologies, and neither are we sure what kinds of graduates are required by future job markets.
 Faced with this, institutions of higher learning should realign themselves to produce graduates who are highly flexible and adept in working with new paradigms.
 Future graduates should be trained to be "ready-to-evolve" in line with evolving labour market requirements.
-As such, high priority should be given to the solid fundamental of engineering sciences such as mathematics, material sciences, electromagnetics, thermodynamics, dynamics and kinetics in the first two years of the engineering programmes.
+As such, high priority should be given to the solid fundamental of engineering sciences such as mathematics, material electromagnetics, thermodynamics, sciences, dynamics and kinetics in the first two years of the engineering programmes.
 Additionally, in the first two years, while training students on the basics, more engineering application examples should be incorporated into lectures.
 As technology changes, more elective options should be introduced for students in the third and fourth years, and the Faculty should have the flexibility to review, introduce and remove these elective options as and when the need arises.
 At the same time, the training of skill sets should be integrated into lectures/tutorials.
 There is also a need for a soft skills certificate system as an added incentive for students to develop and enhance their soft skills.
-Additionally, students should be encouraged to participate in exchange programmes within Malaysia and internationally on a credit transfer basis to gain a broader perspective and outlook, and a deeper understanding of other cultures and global issues.
+Additionally, students should be encouraged to participate in exchange programmes within Malaysia and internationally on a credit transfer basis to gain a broader perspective and outlook, and a deeper understanding of other cultural and global issues.
+While technological training is important, tertiary education must also not forget the very basic of education: training a wholesome and ethical individual who will be useful for the society.
+Thus ethics and professionalism, the ability to work as a team, social responsibility to our society and good universal values must be imparted onto the students as a social norm.
+The author always shares with his colleagues and students: "the harm that a highly educated person will bring to the society, if he is not ethical, is going to be much more than an uneducated person".